Didas-git/typescript-reference/in.md

 ```

 - [`never`](https://www.typescriptlang.org/docs/handbook/2/functions.html#never) -
 The never type can usually appear when union types have nothing left and can be used as a return type for functions that throw exeptions.
-The most comun use of `never` is on [condtional](#conditional-types) and [complex](#complex-types) types but more on that later.
+The most comun use of `never` is on [conditional](#conditional-types) and [complex](#complex-types) types but more on that later.

 ```ts
 function fail(msg: string): never {